kghandhi/cmsc-22311/Tetris/README.md

 cabal install --dependencies-only --enable-tests cabal configure --enable-tests
 ```
-then to run the test squite
+then to run the tests
 ```
 cabal test
 ```